June 16, 2021

 The European Union is well on its way to include shipping into its emissions trading system, (ETS), as final details on the implementation and design of the system will be presented next month.
 The number of emissions trading systems around the world is increasing, and the EU ETS is inspiring many of the developments.

 At this stage, AER is the IMO’s official method for estimating the CII, but Siglar advise to also include the EEOI or other preferred methods in any emissions report.
+The more granular the data, the more useful the insights, and insights are essential to making carbon efficient operational and commercial shipping decisions.

 “We help our customers collect emissions data on a granular level to prepare them for navigating any muddy regulatory waters.
 Even more important, we prepare them to start making carbon effective operational decisions and reduce emissions.”
 Kyvik adds.